CraftAcademy/chitter-challenge/README.md

 #Other Requirements

 * Use BDD and TDD.
-* Registered Users sign up to OhChit with email, password, name, and Registered user name.
+* Registered Users sign up to OhChit with email, password, name, and user name.
 * Email and Registered user name must be unique.
 * Chits (posts to OhChit) show the OhChit's registered user name and when he or she created the Chit.
-* Paswords are secured with bcrypt.
+* Passwords are secured with bcrypt.
 * DataMapper and PostgreSQL are used to persist data.
 * Visitors to OhChit do not have to be logged in to see the stream of Chits.
 * Registered Users can only Chit if they are logged in.